anton-k/mig/docs/src/10-how-to-contribute.md

 fi
 ```

-Save this as file `.git/hooks/pre-commit` in your repo.
+Save this as file `.git/hooks/pre-commit` in your repo
 and make it executable:

 ```sh
 chmod +x .git/hooks/pre-commit
 ```

-The script requires two executables which both can be installed from hackage:
+The script requires two executables which both can be installed from Hackage:

 * `fourmolu`
 * `cabal-fmt`